pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

 [^9]: And here we have a regress problem!
 Oh no!

 [^10]: These change with culture because they are normative!
 Oh no!

+[^11]: What about when the domain is the criteria for peer hood, the
+	proposition is "$S_1$ and $S_2$ are peers." and $S_1$ and $S_2$
+	assent and dissent respectively.

+[^12]: There are two sense of suspension.
+There is the "time out" sense
+	of suspension, "Hold on!
+Let me think about this."
+And then there chess.
+There is a difference between "no view" and "middle view."

+[^13]: What I think this is answering is "When is a peer's disagreeing
+	with me evidence sufficient to change my attitude?"